copenhagen-ai/Awesome.AI.Source/README.md

 By using this software, you acknowledge and agree to the terms of the applicable license and the ethical guidelines set forth by the Copenhagen-AI Group.

 For inquiries regarding licensing, please contact the Copenhagen-AI Group.

-DISCLAIMER:

-This software is provided "as-is," without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the authors, contributors, or the Copenhagen-AI Group be held liable for any claim, damages, or other liability arising from the use of this software.